Introduction to a Connected Workplace

 Vgreet virtual reception is the key to an intuitive and connected workplace.
 From visitor check-in, visitor registration, meeting room booking, catering, and more – our Digital visitor management system provides an end-to-end solution for businesses that considers both visitors and employees and their user journeys.
 With customisable journeys and powerful integrations, Vgreet has features that meet the individual needs of a workplace and therefore can play a big role in connecting the workplace as well as being a solution that enables a successful workplace ecosystem.

-As people look to head back into the office, agile lockers have emerged to maximise office space utilisation so that they can provide employees with the environments they want and need, in order to keep the office a place that is productive.
+As people look to head back into the office, agile lockers have emerged to maximise office space utilisation so that they can provide employees with the environments they want and need, to keep the office a productive place.
 Collaboration spaces, meeting rooms with the right equipment and even quiet concentration spaces are essential in keeping the workplace relevant.

 Virtual concierge software, Dialog, keeps businesses and customers connected over any device, at any time, anywhere in the world.
 Dialog allows your experts to handle video as simply as they would audio and connects them to your customers through a simple and easy-to-use interface.
 Dialog delivers an engaging experience for both customers and employees while boosting productivity, centralising resources and maximising value.

 Our solutions are built with maximum flexibility, they connect and integrate with not only each other but also your existing customer workflow.